Niacinamide vs vitamin c is way over due. I would like to apologise for this.

 Therefore, vitamin C is an antioxidant, acidic and a melanin inhibitor.
 You can find many ingredients with these properties but what sets vitamin C apart, is it’s potency.

 Vitamin C really works and it works well.

-Because it is so potent, is can irritate the skin.
+Because it is so potent, it can irritate the skin.
 This is one its major drawbacks alongside it’s reactivity, which makes storing it difficult.

-Using vitamin C means quickly and concisely, making sure you’re checking the reactivity of your skin.
+Using vitamin C means quickly and concisely, making sure you’re checking the reactivity of your skin along the way.

 Can niacinamide and vitamin C be used together?

 Many people suggest this is not a good idea.
 Reasons for this include a decrease in potency and irritation.